Tropini-lab/PUPpy/README.md

 Currently, PUPpy supports CDS files generated from any of these 3 approaches: [prokka](https://github.com/tseemann/prokka), [RAST](https://rast.nmpdr.org/) and/or downloaded from the [NCBI](https://www.ncbi.nlm.nih.gov/assembly).
 This is necessary because PUPpy only recognises FASTA headers formats from these 3 programs.

+	- For Prokka, rename the ".ffn" output file to end with the extension ".fna"

 Examples of accepted FASTA headers are shown here:
 ```
 # CDS file downloaded from the NCBI: